hack-reactor-sdc-blade/blade-proxy-server/README.md

-# reviews-proxy
+# blade-proxy-server
-Proxy server for the reviews component
+This repo serves as a proxy server for integrating three individual services - reviews neighborhood recommendations